 🎁Wednesday, HappyOutcome Bias!

-Question #151: The Real and Inactionable Value of How Science Works
+Question #151: The Real and Inactive Value of How Science Works

 This is the hump day of Cognitive Bias Week, and it's time to tackle one of the tricky issues of being human and having brains like ours: what to do when there isn't enough meaning.

-This is a survival issue for us, as it is just tough on our perception of reality: there is a lot of information in the world, but we can only perceive a small fraction of it, and we need to operate from there to make decisions and take action.
-This creates gaps in our mental models, and our brains hate holes and will do everything they can to fill them.
+This is a survival issue for us, as it is just tough on our perception of reality: there is a lot of information in the world, but we can only perceive a small part of it, and we need to operate from there to make decisions and take action.
+This creates gaps in our mental models, and our brains hate holes and will do everything possible to fill them.

 One particular way we do this is by forgetting that our current thinking does not perfectly map to the past or the future.
-This is especially tricky for decision-making - let me introduce you to our little friend, Outcome Bias: when we judge the quality of our decisions based on the outcomes rather than the quality of the decisions themselves (based on the information we had available at the time of the outcome).
-A quick example: a startup founder with a crazy idea for a product; no matter how good her thinking was, if it succeeds, she is a genius, and if it bombs, she is a failure.
+This is especially tricky for decision-making - let me introduce you to our little friend, Outcome Bias: when we judge the quality of our decisions based on the outcomes rather than the quality of the decisions (based on the available information we had at the time).
+A quick example: a startup founder with a crazy idea for a product; regardless of the quality of her thinking, if it succeeds, she is a genius, and if it bombs, she is a failure.

 Why should you care about outcome bias?
 Google’s former Chief Decision Scientist Cassie Kozyrkov has been widely talking about this for years and considers it a particularly costly cognitive bias that threatens our ability to “promote and retain capable leaders.”
 When people are most afraid of things they cannot control, it leads to more conservative decision-making.